biocuration/isb-website/wp-content/plugins/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Added to code to stop network activation of Paid Memberships Pro.
 (Thanks, Paul Barthmaier)

 = 1.9.1 - 2017-05-11 =
-* BUG FIX: Fixed the code checking if the Stripe library is already loaded to compatability issues with other plugins bundling the Stripe API library.
+* BUG FIX: Fixed the code checking if the Stripe library is already loaded to compatibility issues with other plugins bundling the Stripe API library.
 * BUG FIX: Cancel code now properly uses preg_replace when sanitizing the list of level ids to cancel.
 * FIX/ENHANCEMENT: Removed test/doc code from Stripe and Braintree libraries.
 * ENHANCEMENT: Now pausing the license nag for the first week of use and removed the "invalid" error if no key is being used.